enlight/grunt-tsc/README.md

 ### Options

+#### options.tscPath
+Type: `String`
+Default value: `undefined`

+Path to the TypeScript compiler `grunt-tsc` should use, when this is left undefined the globally installed TypeScript package will be used.
+If you'd like to use a nightly build of TypeScript install `typescript@next` as a dev dependency of your package and then set `tscPath` to `path.resolve('node_modules', 'typescript', 'bin', 'tsc')`.

 #### options.project
 Type: `String`
 Default value: `undefined`

-Path to a directory containing a tsconfig.json
+Path to a directory containing a `tsconfig.json`

 ### Usage Examples